wazuh/wazuh-documentation/source/getting-started/all_in_one.rst

   On the first Kibana access, the browser will prompt a warning message.
 This can be accepted either by clicking on ``Advanced options`` or by adding in browser's settings the ``ca.crt`` previously created.

-.. note:: The Kibana service listens on the default port 5601.
+.. note:: The Kibana service listens to the default port 5601.
 The browser address will be: ``https://<kibana_ip>:5601`` replacing <kibana_ip> by the Kibana server IP.

 .. _all_in_one_wazuh: